View Selection for 3D Captioning via Diffusion Ranking: Introduction

-Additionally, we extend DiffuRank to the 2D domain, demonstrating its effectiveness in the challenging Visual Question Answering task~\cite{tong2024eyes} when combined with a text-to-2D diffusion models~\cite{rombach2022high}, surpassing the zero-shot performance of CLIP~\cite{radford2021learning}.
+Further, we extend DiffuRank to the 2D domain, demonstrating its effectiveness in the challenging Visual Question Answering task~\cite{tong2024eyes} when combined with text-to-2D diffusion models~\cite{rombach2022high}, and surpassing the zero-shot performance of CLIP~\cite{radford2021learning}.

-Our contributions are as follows: \begin{itemize} \item We identify and alleviate the systematic hallucinations in Cap3D captions, revising approximately 200k entries with the help of DiffuRank and GPT4-Vision.
-The corrected captions consistently improve the finetuned performance of text-to-3D models (Point·E, Shap·E); note that Shap·E models fine-tuned with Cap3D captions show decreased performance. \item We extend the Cap3D caption dataset~\cite{luo2023scalable} from 660k to 1M across the whole Objaverse~\cite{deitke2022objaverse} and subset of Objavere-XL highquality set~\cite{deitke2023objaverse}.
-The captions are complemented with point clouds and rendered images, including camera, depth, and MatAlpha details, all releasing under the ODC-By 1.0 license. \item We proposed DiffuRank which shown ability to model the alignment between 3D object and its 2D rendered views via a pre-trained Text-to-3D model and a captioning model.
-Additionally, we extend DiffuRank to 2D domain, and demonstrate DiffuRank beats CLIP on the VQA task~\cite{tong2024eyes} with the help of a pre-trained text-to-2D diffusion model~\cite{rombach2022high}. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We propose DiffuRank to address the issue of accidental views in 3D object renderings.
+In principle, DiffuRank estimates the alignment score between different modalities.
+Therefore, we extend DiffuRank to the 2D domain and demonstrate that, with the assistance of a pre-trained text-to-2D diffusion model~\cite{rombach2022high}, DiffuRank outperforms CLIP on the VQA task~\cite{tong2024eyes}. \item We identify and alleviate the systematic hallucinations in Cap3D captions, revising approximately 200k entries with the help of DiffuRank and GPT4-Vision.
+The corrected captions consistently improve the finetuned performance of text-to-3D models (Point·E, Shap·E); note that Shap·E models fine-tuned with Cap3D captions show decreased performance. \item We extend the Cap3D caption dataset~\cite{luo2023scalable} from 660k to 1.5M across the entire Objaverse~\cite{deitke2022objaverse} and a portion of the Objavere-XL high-quality subset~\cite{deitke2023objaverse}.
+Each caption is complemented with point clouds containing 16,384 colorful points and 20 rendered images, including camera, depth, and MatAlpha details.
+All data is released under the ODC-By 1.0 license and is available at \href{https://huggingface.co/datasets/tiange/Cap3D}{https://huggingface.co/datasets/tiange/Cap3D}.